Training for community groups

 Other people who can help with Training for community groups

 Health and Safety Information, Help with developing policies and sample policies, Information about monitoring and evaluation, Information and training about safeguarding, Information on being an employer, Information on charities and charity law, Information on legal structures, Information on managing community and voluntary sector groups, Information on managing money, Information on setting up a company, Quality Assurance System providers, Training for community groups

 Subscription website which provides information sheets for community groups on a wide range of issues.
 Also provide consultancy to community organisations, including one-to-one support on becoming a company or Charitable Incorporated Organisation (CIO), and run a Quality Assurance scheme.

 A wide range of courses for people working in childcare.
 Courses are free to attend for staff working in Children’s Services, schools and in the Community and Voluntary sector.

-Community venues, Information on food hygiene, Information on funding sources, Information on insurance, Information on producing financial and business plans, Training for community groups
+Community venues, Information on food hygiene, Information on insurance, Information on producing financial and business plans, Information on rooms for hire, Training for community groups